See Dr. Jason’s work on older workers and health featured on Forbes.com

 Specializations: Aging and Health Disparities, Work and Organizations, Race and Gender, and Stratification Research

 Dr. Kendra Jason is an interdisciplinary health disparities scholar who examines individual level factors, contextual level factors (i.e. the workplace), and life events that may influence the relationship between health and desired workforce participation for older workers.
 Her program of research seeks to identify contributing factors to health disparities by examining the links between race, discrimination, workforce behaviors and practices, and care processes.

 Her current program of research seeks to understand how COVID-19 is affecting older Black and Hispanic adults, how they navigate work responsibilities while managing their own health needs, and how workplace policies and practices influence changes in work participation for these higher-risk populations.
-She describes her motivation for this work here:

 She is currently on the steering committee for The Sloan Research on Aging & Work–an international, multidisciplinary research network focused on the changing circumstances of work in later life.